IncandescenceSy/project_celosia/CODESTYLE.md

   * Do not prefix interface names with I
 * Global constants must be final
 * All class fields must be private
-* Use this when calling a method, and only use this when necessary on fields
+* Always use this when calling a method, and only use this when necessary on fields
 * Favor using fields over calling methods
 * Use no-arg Builder methods for booleans
-  * For example, if isPierce defaults false, instead of isPierce(boolean), create pierce()
+  * For example, if isPierce defaults false, instead of isPierce(boolean), create pierce() that sets it to true
 * Do not add unused methods (unless they're for modders)
 * Setters before getters (only for consistency, not because it's a better order)
 * Early return whenever it can make code cleaner
+  * Instead of having else blocks at the end of a function, it is often better to invert your condition and early return
 * Do not have >1 nested classes
-* Explicitly annotate Overrides, Nullability, FunctionalInterfaces, etc
+* Explicitly annotate Overrides, Nullability, Functional Interfaces, etc
+  * Annotate/assert NotNull when overriding/calling a Nullable method in a way that you can guarantee is NotNull.
+Otherwise, assume NotNull by default instead of annotating it.
+Unless you want to annotate NotNull on every single thing in the entire codebase for consistency.
+Then go ahead!
+  * Place @Nullable and @NotNull directly before the relevant type
 * Do not use Optional<T> unless you have a very good reason to.
 It's much clunkier than @Nullable and doesn't actually have improved null safety
 * When you need to invert a number, multiply it by -1 instead of prefixing it with - (for readability)
 * Split big logic into separate functions
+* Code in the simplest way that gets the job done.
+Don't use advanced features when not necessary
 * Comment when necessary, but don't over-comment self-explanatory code
+  * If you feel a comment is needed, first consider if you can rewrite the code to be self-commenting
 * In expressions, use brackets to improve clarity even when not strictly necessary
   * For example, instead of 50 + i * 10, write 50 + (i * 10)
-* For loop iterators are named i, j, k, etc unless another name would improve clarity
+* Name for loop incrementing variables i, j, k, etc unless another name would improve clarity
 * Use standard keyword order (public static type)
 * Multi-line logic statements must have {}.
 Inlined logic statements must not have {}
   * In most cases, inlined logic statements should be avoided entirely